Dickens fair: Contemporary Dickens fairs in England

 Beginning in the 1980s, the English town of Ware began hosting a Charles Dickens themed carnival during the first week of December to welcome the arrival of Santa Claus.
 The 25th Dickensian Evening was held in 2019.
 Townspeople wear Victorian costumes, local businesses and volunteer groups run food and gift stalls to raise money for charity, actors perform short, open-air plays such as A Christmas Carol, a craft fair is held in the drill hall, a nativity scene is unveiled in St Mary's Church, a choir sings Christmas carols in the churchyard, puppeteers and street musicians entertain the public, and fairground rides and games are hosted in the town centre.
 The highlight of the evening involves the mayor turning on the Christmas lights and leading a procession featuring costumed performers and dancers, horse drawn beer wagons from McMullen's Brewery, the town crier, carnival floats, and marching band(s).
 The 26th Dickensian Evening was relaunched in December 2022, after being cancelled in 2020 and 2021 due to the COVID-19 pandemic.
-The 29th Dickensian evening is expected to take place on December 5, 2025.
+For the 29th Dickensian Evening of 2025, a parade of historic carnival lanterns was introduced for the first time.
+The 30th Dickensian evening is expected to take place on December 4, 2026.

 The commercialised American approach was later exported to England.
 A warehouse-based theme park, Dickens World, opened in Kent, England, in May 2007.
 It closed on 12 October 2016.

 Other towns that organise yearly Dickensian fairs in December include Whitby, Lostwithiel, Tavistock, and Weymouth, Dorset.
 Whitby's Dickensian evening is unique as it incorporates steampunk and gothic horror themes.